joshuasorkin/voicemail-chatgpt/ownership-plan.md

    - URI for audio
    - URI for text
    - Delete button
+   - Call name field (defaults to whatever ChatGPT names the final conversation, if possible)
  - `/donation` page:
    - description of current costs of running service
      - app deployment hosting